 You're not the only one looking for the best acoustic guitars.
 View the extended list of our top picks and review articles written by a music critic and acoustic guitar experts.

-Guitar / Rating
+Guitar / Stars

 Price / Full Review

-Its warm sound is replicated to an amplifier in a natural way, thanks to the TLD-2 line driver pre-amp.
+Its warm sound is replicated to an amplifier in a natural way, thanks to the top TLD-2 line driver pre-amp.

-Its Grand Auditorium shape and the Venetian cutaway help increase playability and allow easy access to some of the highest 20 frets.
+Its Grand Auditorium body shape and the Venetian cutaway help increase playability and allow easy access to some of the highest 20 frets.

 The Seagull S6 has a bright and vibrant sound that even beats some higher priced guitars.
-Read the full review of Seagull S6.

 It sounds decent and has a good amount of bass depth and resonance.
 Does it beat the 4 guitars mentioned above?
 Of course not.
 It is, however, a great choice for new players on a tight budget.

 This model comes in many colors, so you're bound to find one variation that suits you.